 How are the dolls displayed?

-It depends how many you have!
+It depends on how many you have!
 Beyond the Empress and Emperor, it’s also possible to have court ladies, musicians, ministers, messengers and servants, as well as an array of furniture, food and sake.
-The extent of a family’s collection would typically have depended on their wealth; the Emperor and Empress are the minimum requirement.
+The extent of a family’s collection would typically have depended on their wealth; the Emperor and Empress are the minimum requirements.

 The dolls are laid out over multiple tiers; typically the monarchs would go at the top, with the next tier down housing the court ladies, the third tier the musicians and so on, up to a maximum of seven levels.
-This partially came about because very best dolls were pricey, and positioning them higher up kept them safely away from the curious fingers of clumsy kids.
+This partially came about because the very best dolls were pricey, and positioning them higher up kept them safely away from the curious fingers of clumsy kids.
 Smart.